 Both accounts are administered by P&A Group and the funds are not interchangeable (cannot be transferred from one FSA to another).
 When you have eligible medical, dental or vision expenses, you may pay for them using your P&A Group-issued debit card, you can authorize them to pay the provider on your behalf or you can pay via another method and request reimbursement.
 If requested, you can document the expense by sending a copy of your Explanation of Benefits (EOB) from UMR, Kaiser, Delta Dental or VSP to P&A Group.

 For eligible dependent care expenses (day care, summer camp, etc.), you must pay your provider and then request reimbursement by submitting a receipt to P&A Group as documentation.
 You are unable to use the FSA debit card to pay for dependent care expenses.
 Be sure your receipt includes the following information: the date(s) of service, the expense amount and the name, address and tax identification number of the provider.
-Under the plan’s grace period, you may incur eligible expenses between January 1, 2019 and March 15, 2020.
-Claims must be submitted by March 31, 2020 or remaining funds will be forfeited.
+Under the plan’s grace period, you can typically incur eligible expenses and be reimbursed through your FSA for 2 1/2 months following the end of the calendar year for which you are enrolled.
+However, under the recently-passed Consolidated Appropriations Act of 2021, the district made a temporary change to its FSA plan rules which extended the 2021 Grace Period deadline from March 31, 2022 to Dec 31, 2022.
+The Grace Period for 2022 Flex Spending Account enrollments will revert to the pre-COVID deadlines.
+Claims must be submitted by the Grace Period deadline or remaining funds will be forfeited.
 For additional questions on how to process claims, contact P&A Group at 800.688.2611.

 What happens if I leave my job during the year?